Julian Fitter – Chairman

 Jenn is also part of the Education team and is often found teaching kids about bird and invertebrates.
 When she has free time Jenn enjoys diving, gardening, tramping, and fishing.

-Claire Hartley – Admin Assistant & Volunteer
+Claire Hartley – Membership Secretary and Admin Assistant

 A UK expat with a background in zoology and animal care, Claire is also an avid conservationist.
 Back in the UK she was a marine mammal rescue volunteer, and has had a varied career including being a zookeeper, a farm park worker, and managing an exotic pet shop.

 Claire recently retrained in website management and social media which is part of what she does for MOWS, as well as other admin tasks, and helping at events.
-She is also the Admin Assistant for Bay Conservation Alliance.